 The occurrence of accidentally induced respiratory alkalosis may be inferred from a retrospective study of intubated patients with burns (146 people) who received mechanical ventilation for aeromedical transport.
 The frequency of respiratory alkalosis was 19%, in which 39% of patients received volume-assist control and 17% of patients on intermittent mandatory ventilation experienced hypocapnia.
 In volume-assist control (or volume control), patients may receive either controlled or assisted breaths.
 When the patient triggers the ventilator, a breath of identical duration and magnitude is delivered from the machine.
 In intermittent mandatory ventilation, machine breaths are interposed among the patient's spontaneous breaths.
-Yet another study reported that the majority of patients undergoing cardiopulmonary bypass (86 people) were hypocapnic during the re-warming phase, and that this disorder persisted in many until the time of ICU arrival.
+Yet another study reported that the majority of patients undergoing cardiopulmonary bypass (86 people) were hypocapnic during the re-warming phase, and that this disorder persisted in many until the time of intensive care unit arrival.
 The study did not report the actual frequency of hypocapnia.

 Therapeutic respiratory alkalosis or hypocapnia has traditionally been applied to temporarily treat intracranial hypertension.
 However, the benefit of therapeutic hypocapnia remains unproven and it should be limited to life-threatening elevated intracranial pressure.
 Its application in either elevated intracranial pressure or neonatal pulmonary hypertension has not been shown to improve survival, and therefore its use should be carefully limited.
 With the availability of nitric oxide and other vasodilators, therapeutic hypocapnia application in neonatal pulmonary hypertension will be expected to decline.

 In respiratory alkalosis, initial suppression of the respiratory centre and reduction in plasma bicarbonate concentration attenuate the rise in pH.
 Excess CO₂ excretion (alveolar hyperventilation) and the resulting lower arterial PACO₂ (hypocapnia) inhibits the respiratory centre through a negative feedback loop.
 The systemic effect of the initial reduction in PaCO₂ can be described by the modified Henderson-Hasselbalch equation as follows: